-Be Open to Outcome (not attached to outcome because it can change)
+Be Open to Outcome (not attached to outcome because it can change).

-Everyone has a piece of the Truth (gather perspectives)
+Everyone has a piece of the truth

-We are all accountable to the norms.
+We are all accountable to the norms

 Repeat the process at the end of each meeting to make sure the team is actively honoring and adjusting.
 Norms are fluid and can change as the need arises.

 As time progresses and the team has internalized the norms, these steps can be brief.
-Anyone, at anytime, can ask for a norms check.

 The process of developing norms and living by them leads us through the arduous process of self-discovery and self-actualization as we become more authentic and daring.
-When meetings are sacred spaces, particularly when the organization’s business is people-centered, it becomes possible to intentionally live its mission and values, and advance its collective vision.
+When meetings are sacred spaces, particularly when the organization’s work is people-centered, it becomes possible to intentionally live its mission and values, and advance its collective vision.